These situational interview questions are asked to determine the candidate's real suitability for the job opportunity.

 The focus is on how you used your initiative to generate ideas for improvement and develop new approaches.
 How did you evaluate what needed to be changed, how did you decide on which changes to make and how to implement them?

-View situational interview questions with sample answers for other core competencies by clicking on the table below.
+View situational interview questions with sample answers for other core competencies by clicking on the links below.

 Find out all about succeeding in behavioral job interviewsCompetency Based Interview Questions